Algoryx/click-mirror/README.md

 There are currently three main parts of click

-- [agxclick](agxclick/README.md) - a Simulation application using pclick, AGX and agxBrick that implements Click out of the box for a Brick model containing Robot(s).
 - [click](cpp-src) - C++ click library with a democlient.
 - [pclick](python-src/README.md) - Python click library with a demo client and demo server

 The Click library implements creating, sending, receiving and interpreting messages across multiple platforms.
-Click can be used without agxclick, but the real benefit of Brick integration comes with agxclick.
+Click can be used without OpenPLX, but the real benefit of Brick integration comes with OpenPLX.

 ## Introduction